Press ESC to close

 This is perfect to assign a podcast series for homeschoolers to listen to independently, or to suggest a song they might like to think more about for some element of home-ed music.

-Curating playlists is also a great task to set homeschoolers as an ongoing resource folder.
 Asking homeschoolers to curate playlists to use in your homeschool gives pupils input into what lessons sound like.
 Using non-distracting music in the background is a useful tool to manage the environment in a home-ed classroom (especially if there are younger siblings around; homeschoolers can wear headphones while focusing to minimise any toddler noise) and by curating their own playlists, homeschoolers are telling you what to them is non distracting music!
 For some learners, white noise or classical music helps them focus; other learners focus best when listening to drum beats or percussion.

 Music streaming apps that are designed for family sharing are great for home-ed because you can see what learners have been exploring when you come to write a lesson plan for homeschool music lesson.
 If the song chosen as an example of the musical theory the lesson covers is a song a homeschooler likes, whatever the content of the lesson or how challenging it is, as their teacher you’ve been given brownie points: Always useful to collect!